Azure/hpcpack-linux-agent/nodemanager/README.md

 ## Compiling and Dependencies

-### Compile from source code
-The code is compiled on Ubuntu(16.04) with the following dependencies:

-* [Boost](https://www.boost.org/) - can be installed by package libboost-all-dev(1.58)
-* [C++ REST SDK](https://github.com/Microsoft/cpprestsdk) - can be installed by package libcpprest-dev(2.8.0-2)
-* [spdlog](https://github.com/gabime/spdlog) - only header files in the `include` dir.
-Just clone the branch `v1.x` from GitHub.
-Note that the package libspdlog-dev(1.6-1) is too old to use.

-Depending on where the spdlog headers are put, you may need to modify makefile to modify path for spdlog headers.

 ### Compile from docker image
 We offer an image to help build artifacts.
 You can build and get artifacts by running the script `./build_and_get_artifact.sh`.